Read our information on managing plans about your future care

 Living with pancreatic cancer brings many challenges — and you don’t have to face them alone.
 Join us for an informative session designed to help you understand the practical and financial support available to you and your loved ones.

-During this session you’ll hear more about our peer support service, Circles, which allows you to connect with others going through something similar.
+During this session we discussed our peer support service, Circles, which allows you to connect with others going through something similar.
 We know a pancreatic cancer diagnosis can feel isolating, and so with Circles, you have the chance to join an online group to connect with other people whose lives have also been impacted by pancreatic cancer.

 Nicci Murphy, Clinical Lead and Pancreatic Cancer UK Specialist Nurse